 If you have access to a style that has symbols named to match the symbol class values, you can use the Match Layer Symbology To A Style geoprocessing tool to apply unique values symbology to the layer.

-The Primary symbology tab Primary symbology has two subtabs to establish unique values symbology:
+To symbolize a feature layer with unique values symbology, you work with the Symbology pane.
+The Primary symbology tab of the Symbology pane has two subtabs to establish unique values symbology:

 To symbolize using unique values, complete the following steps:

-1. Select a feature layer in the Contents pane.
-On the Feature Layer tab, in the Drawing group, click Symbology Primary symbology and click Unique Values to open the Symbology pane.
+- Select a feature layer in the Contents pane.
+On the Feature Layer tab, in the Drawing group, click Symbology to open the Symbology pane.

-3. Optionally, click the expression button Set an expression to open the Expression Builder dialog box.
-Write an expression and click Verify Validate to validate it.
+- Optionally, use an expression instead of values directly from a field.
+Click the expression button to open the Expression Builder dialog box.
+Write an expression and click Verify to validate it.

 You can have up to three symbology fields.
 Only the first field can use an expression.